SuperNEMO-DBD/FitterModule/README.md

 locations (y: how the helix curves, up or down, z: pitch direction - up or down) are more important than staying close to true values.

+The broken line algorithm uses a lot of code to calculate tangent points on all rings in relation to each other and subsequently to find suitable paths from one end of the track to the other.
+While the tangent point calculations follow well documented Euclidean geometry formulae, the path finding required a few utility objects such as an Interval object that respects intervals on a circle rather than purely on a straight line.
+Another significant utility object is a weighted graph object that hosts the classic Dijkstra shortest path algorithm between a node source and a node target.
+This weighted graph is quite different to the unweighted graph used in the cluster library.
+Weights are defined as doubles (here Euclidean distances) while nodes remain integer identifiers with the same argument as explained in the cluster library.